whyseehell/open_edm/README.md

 # open_edm
-pattern to extract securities of interest from financial data vendors and export the securities with only the fields of interest populated.
+pattern to extract securities of interest from financial data vendors and export the securities reporting only the fields of interest.